Table of Contents

 The problem is that most employer-sponsored plans offer a random menu of investment options that can be difficult to understand, leaving many employees confused about the investment process.
 To make matters worse, existing robo-advisors will not manage these employer-provided plans.

 Blooom was created to bridge this gap, offering a completely automated investing solution for employer-sponsored plans.
-Blooom is a registered investment advisory (RIA) which acts as a fiduciary on your behalf, optimizing and maintaining your retirement accounts for $10/month.
+First, Blooom provides a free analysis of your retirement account(s) to help you better understand your existing investment portfolio.

 Here is a nice overview of the process:

 I recently went through the Blooom onboarding process, and my experience is detailed below.

 After answering a few questions about demographics, investment preferences, and your target retirement age, Blooom uses this information to recommend a personalized blend of investments (called asset allocation) inside of your retirement account(s).
 If you don’t like the initial recommendation, Blooom allows you to modify the asset allocation at any time.

 If you are young, risk tolerant, and have many years until retirement, Blooom will recommend a significant allocation to stocks.
 As you approach your desired retirement date, Blooom automatically shifts the asset allocation in your retirement account toward bonds (which are less risky than stocks, with less growth potential).